SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: comments
    :compile: true

-   -> // This is a comment
+   -> // this is a comment

 You can also write multi-line comments, which start with a forward-slash followed by an asterisk (``/*``),